Index

 A TV probably took the place instead of an aquarium in many people's lives.
 TV became something popular that people wanted to watch for some time every day.
 The latest topics of popular TV programs were often discussed at social gatherings.
 A TV often occupied the exact same central space, usually in a living room, as an aquarium.
 Families often prefered to spend their money and time on a TV, instead of an aquarium.
 Having both an aquarium and a TV in the same room can also be problematic because of glare and noise, even if the room may be able to accomodate both at the same time.
 Owning a color TV became a status symbol in the beginning, when TV owners usually only had a black and white TV.
 As technology rapidly improved, owning increasingly larger and higher quality color TV units became a status symbol.

-Despite the ongoing competition from the TV, plus the added competition from the Internet (since the 1990's), as something to watch and do in your spare time, the aquarium hobby and the aquarium industry have come further in the development to create harmonious aquariums during the latest few decades.
+Despite the ongoing competition from the TV, plus the added competition from the Internet (since the 1990's), as something to watch and interact with in your spare time, the aquarium hobby and the aquarium industry have come further in the development, to create harmonious aquariums, during the latest few decades.

 Several different freshwater styles have developed (and continue to evolve) in the freshwater aquarium hobby and the freshwater pond hobby.
 The freshwater styles also continue integrating and often taking inspiration from other interests, such as bonsai, gardening, photography, science research, popular movies and TV-series etc.